 Tim Budd and Lynne Taylor have been involved in Sports Massage and Soft Tissue Tissue work since 2009.
 They were both Gamesmakers providing Sports Massage for the competitors at the 2012 Olympic Games in London.
 They live in Glossop in the Peak District.

-Tim is a Chartered Physiotherapist, and Lynne is a Personal Trainer with a special interest in pregnancy fitness, though they both started their careers in bodywork as Sports & Remedial Massage Therapists.
+Tim is a Chartered Physiotherapist, and Lynne is a Personal Trainer, though both started their careers in bodywork as Sports & Remedial Massage Therapists.

 How we work:

 Tim and Lynne are keen sports people, and know the annoyance and inconvenience of being out of action with injury.
 We’ve all got to the stage where a small niggle has become a big issue and instead of being a minor inconvenience, it turns into something that stops you from what you enjoy for weeks, sometimes even months.

 Believe it or not, it’s better to get it sorted out sooner rather than later.
 Getting hands on remedial therapy, suggestions on how to correct imbalances that may be leading to your current issue, and, most importantly, not just being told to “stop what you are doing” is a powerful tool in not only preventing injury, but also getting better at what you do.